What is the data structure? Describe its needs and types.

 5. Trees

-Tree is an abstract and non-linear data type.
-It has a root node and child nodes and this all nodes are linked to each other with the help of edge.
+Tree is an abstract and non-linear data structures.
+It is also know as hierarchical data structures where is a single root node from which other nodes branch out.
+In simple word we can also say as It has a root node and child nodes.
+And all nodes are linked to each other with the help of edge.

 6. Graph